 - 10+2 years of schooling from a recognized board (CBSE or equivalent) - Either passed or appeared for Final exams at XII level before Admissions Test.
-If not appeared for XII Standard exams, X and XI Standard marks will be considered. - Age: Preferably below 19 years as of 31st May in the year of admission
+If not appeared for XII Standard exams, X and XI Standard marks will be considered. - Only candidates who have studied Accountancy in their XI and XII standards are eligible to apply - Age: Preferably below 19 years as of 31st May in the year of admission